4 Best Glute Exercises

 Glute Exercise Matters!
 But Why are Glute Exercises Important?

 Doing the 4 best glute exercises at home can be a great way to protect your knees, hips, and back.
-Additionally, working the gluteal muscles can help you stay in shape during the COVID-19 crisis.
+Additionally, working the gluteal muscles can help you stay in shape and prevent other injuries.

-However, if you have any pain during these exercises you should stop immediately.
+However, if you have any pain during these exercises, you should stop immediately.
 Muscle fatigue and soreness are pretty normal.
 Sharp pain or pinching is not normal.
 To schedule physical therapy at JOI Rehab, please call 904-858-7045.
+The muscles of the hip play a pivotal role in lower body movement and stability.
+This article’s goal was to provide a comprehensive understanding of the muscles of the hip.
+JOI is here to help you if you have hip pain.

 Please read how you can have Direct Access to Physical Therapy at JOI Rehab.